-CS Lewis who observed that fingernails and hair, skin and the entire the human body is always in a condition of flux.
-“Bodies change their entire molecular kit once about every seven (7) years”, Wright summarized.
+CS Lewis observed that fingernails, hair, skin and the entire the human body are in a constant condition of flux.
+“Bodies change their entire molecular kit once about every seven (7) years”, Wright noted.

 I am not the same person physically that I was when I was born, or graduated from college at age 22, or graduated from law school at age 31 or when my last child was born when I was 39.
 I am not the same person, physically, at 60, as I was when I was 39.

 All of the molecules in my body have switched out many times over those years, yet I am still recognizably me.
 Maybe a bit larger, with gray hair and visibly aged from my mid-twenties, but I am still me even though none of the same molecules exist in my 60-year body.